-We have audited the financial statements of Castle Alternative Invest AG, which comprise the balance sheet as at 31 December 2020, statement of income and accumulated surplus/(deficit) and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements (interim liquidation balance sheet) of Castle Alternative Invest AG in Liquidation, which comprise the balance sheet as at 31 December 2021, statement of income and notes for the year then ended, prepared on the basis of liquidation values.

-In our opinion, the financial statements as at 31 December 2020 (pages 68 to 78) comply with Swiss law and the company's articles of incorporation.
+In our opinion, the financial statements as at 31 December 2021 (pages 60 to 68) comply with Swiss law and the company's articles of incorporation.